schmeekygeek/backend-book/src/book/7-architectural-patterns.md

 \end{center}
 ```

 At a glance, this may seem like a backend solution that is good enough and will suffice a lot of business needs, but there are quite a few problems associated with it.
 Firstly, since these are singular applications, they are not fault-tolerant.
 Which means that if the server were to go down, every user of the product would have no service.
 Secondly, it is difficult to scale these kinds of applications on demand.
 You can scale vertically, but that can only help you for so long.
 And lastly, they're not very flexible.
-Let's look at a different architectural approach to solves this problem.
+Let's look at a different architectural approach that solves this problem.

 ## Microservices
 The microservice architecture aims to solve problems with the monolithic architecture by having multiple loosely coupled servers that run independently.
 Each server or node has its own purpose and communicate with each other via lightweight APIs.